 Sister Rose Margaret, originally from Hong Kong, currently serves as the Assistant Regional Superior for the Province of Oceania.
 A registered nurse with extensive experience in aged care in both France and Hong Kong, she was transferred to the Province in 2003 and has since contributed significantly to the care and administration of our Homes in Australia and New Zealand.
 Her role involves regular visitations across the region, and since 2010, she has assisted the Regional Superior while also serving as bursar on the Provincial Council.

 Sister Shanthi Mary, originally from India, completed her initial formation and first profession of vows at the Novitiate in Bangalore.
 She then dedicated around 16 years to mission work at various Homes in France, gaining extensive experience in administration and serving on Local Councils.
-Since her transfer to Australia in 2019, Sister Shanthi has been responsible for the overall management of St. Joseph’s Home in Northcote, Melbourne, where she also serves as Superior of the Community.
+Since her transfer to Australia in 2019, Sister Shanthi was responsible for the overall management of our Home in Northcote, Melbourne.
+In September 2025, she received her mission for Glendalough Home in Perth where she also serves as Superior of the Community.

 Photos of Board members courtesy of Joe Vittorio Photography.